instrumentisto/geckodriver-docker-image/README.md

 ### [Docker Compose] gotchas

 Accessing via `127.0.0.1` works well once launched as a simple container.
 However, in a [Docker Compose] environment, there likely would be complications due to its [networking modes][201].
 By default, `services` are reached by its name, which the launched [geckodriver] is unaware of.
-That's why the allowed hosts should be explicitly specified:
+That's why the allowed hosts should be explicitly specified (either via `--host` argument, or `--allow-hosts` one for multiple entries):
 ```docker-compose
 services:
   stuff: